Adam Delimkhanov: Awards

+Personal life

 Sanctions

 In July 2014, the U.S. Treasury Department imposed sanctions on Delimkhanov.
 These sanctions include freezing of assets in the United States and a ban on commercial transactions.

-In July 2022 the EU imposed sanctions on Adam Delimkhanov in relation to the 2022 Russian invasion of Ukraine.
+In July 2022, the European Union imposed sanctions on Delimkhanov in relation to the Russian invasion of Ukraine during his participation in the Siege of Mariupol.
+He is also sanctioned by Canada under the Special Economic Measures Act (S.C.
+1992, c.
+17) in relation to the Russian invasion of Ukraine for Grave Breach of International Peace and Security.

 Wealth

 In the ranking of 500 Russian billionaires compiled by Finans. magazine in early 2011, Adam Delimkhanov took 314th place.
 His capital was estimated at 300 million dollars or 9.1 billion rubles.
-According to official figures for 2011, Delimkhanov received an income of 1.9 million rubles, and his wife 187 thousand rubles.
+According to official figures for 2011, Delimkhanov received an income of 1.9 million rubles, and his wife 187,000 rubles.